 Moss was quick to defend her religion responding to her fan saying, "That’s actually not true at all about Scientology.
 Religious freedom and tolerance and understanding the truth and equal rights for every race, religion and creed are extremely important to me.
 The most important things to me probably.
 And so Gilead and THT hit me on a very personal level.
 Thanks for the interesting question!"

 According to an interview with The Telegraph in 2012, Moss was introduced to Scientology through her family.
-The Emmy-nominated actress kept her explanation brief by saying that a feeling of centeredness is was drew her to the religion.
+The Emmy-nominated actress kept her explanation brief by saying that a feeling of centeredness is what drew her to the religion.

 In perhaps one of the most gracious and non-confrontational exchanges online about ideologies and beliefs, the Instagram user responded thanking Moss for her answer.
 "Thank you for taking the time to try and explain a little," moelybanks wrote.
 "Either way, you do you and imma do me and if that makes us happy i supposed that’s all that matters."